Smeueg/Dotfiles/README.md

 MOZ_ENABLE_WAYLAND=1
 ```

+### Alacritty with vim/nvim
-if you're having problems about alacritty with vim (alacritty -e vim somefile), the 'fix' is to launch alacritty, then wait a second (or a couple of miliseconds), then launch vim.
+If you're having problems about alacritty with vim (alacritty -e vim somefile), the 'fix' is to launch alacritty, then wait a second (or a couple of miliseconds), then launch vim.

 for example:
 ```